Interim Management Statement

 About 3i Group

-3i is a leading international investor focused on mid-market private equity, infrastructure and debt management across Europe, Asia and the Americas.
+3i is a leading international investment manager focused on mid-market Private Equity, Infrastructure and Debt Management across Europe, North America and Asia.
 For further information, please visit: www.3i.com.